 Searching for some facts about Africa?
 I know it sounds cliche, but there is just nothing like Africa.
-There are so many wonderful countries, animals to see, unique cultures, and a variety of unique activities to partake in that it makes picking one place impossible almost.
+There are so many beautiful countries, animals to see, unique cultures, and a variety of unique activities to partake in that it makes picking one place almost impossible.

 We spent a wonderful year traveling Africa and there is simply nothing in this world like it.
 I do realize Africa is a whole continent and there are many things to know about different parts of Africa.
 It’s a varied land with many Africa facts, so we wanted to pick out just a few that may pique your interest.

 1. Africa is HUGE

 This is one of the most important facts about Africa to understand.
 It is very, very big.
 Yes, Asia’s giant takes the number one spot for the largest and most populous continent on Earth, but Africa comes in second and takes up a lot of space.
 We spent a whole year checking out some of the best places to visit in Africa and obviously didn’t even scratch the surface!

 2. Earth’s surface area is 6% of Africa